lightmotive/ls-rb120-lessons/lesson05/oo_tic_tac_toe/logical_processing/README.md

-# Object-oriented Tic Tac Toe Game
+# Object-oriented Noughts and Crosses Game

 ## Description

-Tic Tac Toe is a 2-player board game played on a 3x3 grid.
+Noughts and Crosses, commonly known as Tic Tac Toe, is a 2-player board game played on a 3x3 grid.
 Players take turns marking a space.
 The first player to mark 3 spaces in a row wins.

 ### Nouns and verbs